-Chapter 9. appeals, complaints) 190 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
-Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
-This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon.
-Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
+Chapter 9.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints) Tells you step-by-step what to do if you are having problems or concerns as a member of our plan. • Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
+This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon. • Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
 Chapter 10.
-Ending your membership in the plan 244 Explains when and how you can end your membership in the plan.
+Ending your membership in the plan248 Explains when and how you can end your membership in the plan.
 Explains situations in which our plan is required to end your membership.
 Chapter 11.
-Legal notices 252 Includes notices about governing law and about nondiscrimination.
+Legal notices Includes notices about governing law and about nondiscrimination.
 Chapter 12.
-Definitions of important words 258 Explains key terms used in this booklet.
+Definitions of important words262 Explains key terms used in this booklet.